essel123/QuizApp/README.md

 # React + TypeScript + Vite
 ## Expanding the ESLint configuration

-# Frontend Mentor - Frontend quiz app solution
+# Frontend quiz app solution

-This is a solution to the [Frontend quiz app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/frontend-quiz-app-BE7xkzXQnU).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Welcome to the Frontend Quiz App, a user-friendly React JS application built with TypeScript.
+This app allows users to take a quiz, view results, and replay with a different category.
+Designed with a light and dark mode toggler, responsive layout, and interactive feedback.

 ## Table of contents